Zkvers/substrate-zk/zk-tutorials/proof-system/groth16/theory_to_practice.md

 ```shell
   circom circuit.circom --r1cs --wasm --sym -p bls12381
 ```
+> `-p` params is the target curve to generate r1cs constrains, it tells circom which fields the polynomials are interpolated in.

 print some information about the circuit and create the `witness` (values of all the wires) for our inputs.
 ```shell